jamesladd/plexus/README.md

   conditional statements in other code (which means less tests/problems), AND giving the lifecycle for creation of Glass Stacks a home where developers can easily see Business logic for argument validation etc.

+- I'm returning self/this from methods to enable to ability for instances to be immutable now
+  or at a future time (they are not currently).

+- I'm driving the data 'East' by passing in the 'output' function.
+This simplifies testing, reduces getters (exposing data) and enables a simpler point of extension for the future (at very little cost now).

 - WaterOverflowSimulationTests shows use of mocking out the dependencies.